chapel-lang/chapel/doc/rst/platforms/aws.rst

    queue.
 The default is 1 and most users should not need to change this.
 * Compute instance type for compute resource in queue This is the type of instance that will be created for this queue.
-It is recommended to use the same architecture as the head node instance type (ie don't use an x86 head node and an ARM compute node).
+It is recommended to use the same architecture as the head node instance type (i.e. don't use an x86 head node and an ARM compute node).
 * Maximum instance count
    This is the maximum number of nodes that will be created for this queue.
 It also determines the maximum number of locales that can be used in a Chapel program.
-Four nodes is the minimum needed to successfully run ``make check``.
+Four compute nodes is the minimum needed to successfully run ``make check``.
 * Automate VPC creation? and Automate Subnet creation?
    ParallelCluster runs in a Virtual Private Network (VPC).
 If you do not have a VPC created, you can have ParallelCluster create one for you.
 If you already